ColeBeck/Bookshelf/README.md

 # Bookshelf
-> This repository is intended to
+> The Bookshelf repository is intended to
 > - Store study materials
 > - Provide convenient reference to worthwhile resources